Visyond/website-hugo/site/content/pricings/pricingplans.md

         * 5 projects
         * 50MB storage
         * No external sources
+      subTitleList: >-
-      subTitleList: Select only the features that you need.
-Scale as your team grows.
+        If you mostly work on your own on a few projects and do not need all the modules, you can select only the features that you need.
       title: Build Your Own
       url: ''
     - PricePrimary: $47